archit203/Django-CRM/README.md

 # Django-CRM

-Basically this a customer relationship manangement model developed in python using django and mysql. it is capable of adding deleting and updating records and u also have a super user.
+Basically this a customer relationship manangement model developed in python using django and mysql. it is capable of adding deleting and updating records and u also have a super user who has all the excess.